tc39/proposal-signals/README.md

 We suspect that native C++ implementations of Signal-related data structures and algorithms can be slightly more efficient than what is achievable in JS, by a constant factor.
 However, no algorithmic changes are anticipated vs. what would be present in a polyfill; engines are not expected to be magic here, and the reactivity algorithms themselves will be well-defined and unambiguous.

-Many Signal implementations require computed Signals which are not in use anymore to be manually disposed, as the rest of the Signal graph ends up holding them alive.
-Using WeakRef/FinalizationRegistry to enable automatic garbage collection of computed Signals has a performance cost.
-In the context of the implementation of built-in Signals, we plan to investigate whether this cost can be reduced.

 The champion group expects to develop various implementations of Signals, and use these to investigate these performance possibilities.

 #### DevTools